Clancy Hayes

 Clarence Leonard Hayes (November 14, 1908 – March 13, 1972) was an American jazz vocalist and banjo player.
+His regular banjo was a six string one, which is tuned as a guitar.

 Early life

 Hayes was born in Caney, Kansas, on November 14, 1908.
 As a child, he learned the drums, then switched to guitar and banjo.

 Later life and career

 Hayes was part of a vaudeville troupe in the Midwest after 1923, and lived in San Francisco from 1927.
 He became more popular in the 1930s through radio and club performances.
 From 1938 to 1940 he played in a big band led by Lu Watters, after which he spent a decade with the Yerba Buena Jazz Band, playing rhythm banjo and, on occasion, drums.
 He spent almost all of the 1950s singing with Bob Scobey's band.

 In the 1960s he led his own bands, which also recorded for various labels.
 He also played with the Firehouse Five Plus Two, Turk Murphy, and a group that evolved into the World's Greatest Jazz Band.
 As a vocalist, "Hayes was noted for his straightforward singing of ballads and his flamboyant delivery of livelier songs."
 He died in San Francisco on March 13, 1972.